dzakwanalifi/palestine-israel-x-sentiment/README.md

 - `README.md`: Project overview and repository guide.

 ## Conclusion
-"Uncovering Bias" offers an empirical perspective into how social media sentiment reflects and reacts to the complex dynamics of the Palestine-Israel conflict.
+"#UncoveringBias" offers an empirical perspective into how social media sentiment reflects and reacts to the complex dynamics of the Palestine-Israel conflict.
 This project contributes to understanding how digital platforms can mirror real-world conflicts and biases.

 ## Authors
 - Sachnaz Desta Oktarina, S.Stat., M.Agr., Ph.D. - *Supervisor*